Euricom/workshop-AI-tools/demos/dotnet-test1/.roo/rules/03-infrastructure.md

 # Entity Framework & Data Access Rules (Infrastructure Layer)

 Govern the use of Entity Framework Core and the repository/unit-of-work patterns, ensuring they are properly confined to the Infrastructure layer.
 Prevent business or presentation logic from leaking into data access, and vice versa, enforcing a clean separation for persistence concerns.
+Sqlite in-memory database is used, but the actual database can be swapped out easily.

 ---